la-ots/pelican/docs/accessibility/dyslexia-friendly.md

 ## Best Practices

 - Use font sizes of 16 – 19 pixels.
-- Avoid underlines when possible.
+- Avoid using underlines unless it’s for a link in paragraph text.
 - Avoid all uppercase letters when possible.
 - Ensure hyperlinks are distinct from headings and normal text.
 - Slightly darken the reading background.
 In Pelican, the class `bg-less-bright` may be added to achieve this.
 The card containing this content uses this class.